cSquaerd/vivec36Typeset/vivec36LessonsTypeset.md

 Vivec said to them, his Triune:

-'My rituals and ordeals and all the rhymes within, $\hfill\null\linebreak$ Use no other motive than the revelation of my skin.' $\hfill\null\linebreak$ Ayem said, 'AYEM AE SEHTI AE VEHK.
-We are delivered and made whole, the diamond of the Black Hands is uncovered.' $\hfill\null\linebreak$
+'My rituals and ordeals and all the rhymes within,
+Use no other motive than the revelation of my skin.'
+Ayem said, 'AYEM AE SEHTI AE VEHK.
+We are delivered and made whole, the diamond of the Black Hands is uncovered.'
-Seht said, 'Wherever so he treads, there is invisible scripture.' $\hfill\null\linebreak$ To which the Shouts were silent in sudden reading.
+Seht said, 'Wherever so he treads, there is invisible scripture.'
+To which the Shouts were silent in sudden reading.

 Vivec then reached out from the egg all his limbs and features, merging with the simulacrum of his mother, gilled and blended in all the arts of the star-wounded East, under water and in fire and in metal and in ash, six times the wise, and he became the union of male and female, the magic hermaphrodite, the martial axiom, the sex-death of language and unique in all the middle world.